john-gangi-dialexa/hrsp/README.md

     roomNumber: String
 }
  ```
  Now when we build, gradle will include this schema in the project.
-We can start satisfying the schema by writting our accompanying controller (`UserController.java`):
+We can start satisfying the schema by writting our first controller (`UserController.java`):

  ```java